 In June 2019, we entered into a senior unsecured revolving credit agreement with a syndicate of lenders (as amended, the Revolving Credit Facility).
-As of March 31, 2024, the aggregate borrowing capacity under the Revolving Credit Facility was approximately \$2.7 billion, with revolving commitments totaling approximately \$2.1 billion that mature in June 2027, \$0.1 billion that mature in June 2026, \$0.2 billion that mature in June 2025, and \$0.3 billion that mature in June 2024.
+In June 2024, we extended the final maturity date of the Revolving Credit Facility from June 2027 to June 2028.
+In September and October 2024, we added two new lenders to the Revolving Credit Facility, which increased the borrowing capacity from \$2.4 billion to \$2.6 billion.
+As of the date hereof, the aggregate borrowing capacity under the Revolving Credit Facility was approximately \$2.6 billion, with revolving commitments totaling approximately \$2.4 billion that mature in June 2028, \$0.1 billion that mature in June 2026 and \$0.2 billion that mature in June 2025.
 Borrowings under the Revolving Credit Facility bear interest at either (i) adjusted term SOFR plus a margin determined by reference to the credit ratings for our debt or (ii) an alternative base rate.
-As of both March 31, 2024 and December 31, 2023, no amounts were outstanding under the Revolving Credit Facility.
+As of both September 30, 2024 and December 31, 2023, no amounts were outstanding under the Revolving Credit Facility.
 The Revolving Credit Facility serves as a backstop for our commercial paper program.

 In June 2020, we established a revolving line of credit with Tokyo Century, which was amended and restated in December 2023 (as amended, the TC Revolving Credit Facility).
 The TC Revolving Credit Facility has a borrowing capacity of \$1.2 billion (or its equivalent in JPY) and an initial maturity of December 31, 2025.
 On December 31, 2024 and December 31 of each subsequent year, the TC Revolving Credit Facility will automatically extend for an additional twelve month period unless either party notifies the other party of its intent not to so extend the facility prior to November 1 of the same year.
-As of March 31, 2024 and December 31, 2023, we had not drawn any amounts available under the TC Revolving Credit Facility.
+As of September 30, 2024 and December 31, 2023, we had not drawn any amounts available under the TC Revolving Credit Facility.